solygambas/kotlin-projects/hello-kotlin/README.md

 - setting up a Kotlin project in IntelliJ IDEA.
 - discovering variables and data types.
-- using arithmetic operators and booleans.
+- using arithmetic operators, booleans and if conditions.
+- handling null values.

 Based on [Kotlin Crash Course](https://www.youtube.com/watch?v=5flXf8nuq60) by Philipp Lackner for Traversy Media (2021).